ABOUT WATERS CORPORATION

 -

-We demonstrate how MaxPeak HPS Technology enhances the analysis of intact proteins, peptides, nucleotides, glycans, and cell culture, addressing evolving biopharmaceutical therapeutic needs.
+We demonstrate how surface chemistry technology enhances the analysis of intact proteins, peptides, nucleotides, glycans, and cell cultures, addressing evolving biopharmaceutical therapeutic needs.

 -